 “These newly discovered patterns could help doctors better and sooner recognize associations with COVID-19 and possibly provide earlier interventions,” says lead study author Dr. Abdelkader Mahammedi, an assistant professor of radiology at the University of Cincinnati.

 The study was unable to shed light on whether or not SARS-CoV-2 directly damages the central nervous system.
 It might be that neurological symptoms are a side effect of critical illness.
 Lack of oxygen in the brain, for example, can cause confusion or loss of consciousness.

 In their paper, the researchers cite accumulating evidence to suggest that some people with severe COVID-19 experience a “cytokine storm,” in which the body produces an excess of pro-inflammatory molecules called cytokines.
-This can cause blood clots, which can, in turn, trigger ischemic strokes.
+This can cause

 “This topic definitely needs more research,” says Dr. Mahammedi.